thw17/BIO598_Tutorial/README.md

 ### What you you'll need
 In the simplest cases, you need:
-* a reference genome assembly (in fasta format)
+* ####a reference genome assembly (in fasta format)
-* sequencing reads (in fastq format - many processes are quicker if files are gzipped as well)
+* ####sequencing reads (in fastq format - many processes are quicker if files are gzipped as well)
-* a computing environment with the storage, memory, and software required.
+* ####a computing environment with the storage, memory, and software required.

+#### Reference genome assembly
+This is the pre-prepared reference genome assembly that you're going to use to map the sequencing reads from your project/experiment.
+In a perfect world, this assembly is of a high-quality, has a good set of annotations available (e.g., genes, functional elements, repeats, etc.), and is relatively closely related to the species that you're studying.
+This probably won't be a problem if you're working with a model organism, but in other situations you'll have to consider whether a good assembly is available for a taxon evolutionarily close enough for your purposes (if not, you might need to think about assembling a reference for your project _de novo_).
+For today, we're working with example sequencing reads from human samples and we have the human reference genome available, so we'll be fine.

 For today's tutorial, the reference genome is in the ``` reference ``` directory of this repository, the sequencing reads are in two files for each sample in the ``` fastq ``` directory of this repository, and the "Setting Up Anaconda" section above should take care of the software requirements.
 Because we're working with a small dataset today, we won't need too much in the way of memory/storage, but bigger projects will often require at minimum a high-memory computer, but more likely high-performance computing clusters, dedicated servers, or online services such as Amazon Web Services.

-##### Reference genome assembly
-The reference genome assembly